 5. The everglades of Russia and Eastern Europe with Crimea and Ukrain

 Of course, I haven’t added Venezuela to the mix.

 This is only infographic, devoid of intelligence.
 Now add a weakening US influence world across, the recession in Europe, Brexit and dilution of the European Union.

 Add to this the emerging threat of Chinese hegemony, Russian urge to be superpower while being deprived of basic economic successes.

-Human intelligence is not working, we definitely need Artificial Intelligence to understand and solve this quagmire.
+As though Human intelligence was not enough, now we need Artificial Intelligence to understand and solve this quagmire.

 The other day I talked about local IMA elections and how we need Social Engineering.

 Not sure if democracy was the right answer to replace feudalism but across the globe, we definitely see failure of democracy.

 To summarize, at atomic, local and wider swaths of global areas, we see pandemic of chaos confluence from all dimensions.

 Does that mean we are landing in chaos and anarchy?

 Fear of war looms over Syria neighbors, Iran says

 It is no blasphemy.
 Sanatan Dharma, commonly called Hindu religion, has its own artifacts and deficits.
 However, its greatest strengths lie in its ability to question itself, introspect and build a logical foundation for the next generation of thoughts.
 This very ethos of the religion aligns well with the natural pursuit of human intelligence.
 It is this fundamental posit that has lead to its longevity through the annals of millenia and history.
 However, we also have to realize that, somewhere the safeguardians have introduced aberrations and fossilized those practices not enumerated by our religious texts.